Our process for the perfect corporate video

 If you want to select the interview grabs yourself, we’ll send you the stringout to make your selections from.

-Step two – the online edit
+Editing step two – the online edit

 The online edit is where your video comes to life.

-If your video has narration or interviews, these elements are laid down first to act as a guide track for each scene.
+• If your video has narration or interviews, these elements are laid down first to act as a guide track for each scene.

-All the vision is added, including titles and graphics – then the music and any sound effects are added.
+• All the vision is added, including titles and graphics – then the music and any sound effects are added.

-Following our structure for your video, we build in music lifts or other small tweaks to bring your audience back to attention.
+• We build in music lifts or other small tweaks to bring your audience back to attention.

-Scenes are then colour-graded so they look as good as they should – and so your brand looks as good as it should.
+• Scenes then are colour-graded so they look as good as they should – and so your brand looks as good as it should.

 6. Unlimited fine-tuning